utz82/SleizsaDuo/readme.txt

 Sleizsa Duo is optimized for use with MESS.
 In order to use it on real hardware, you need to change line 59 of main.asm to "li $40".

-The routine can be relocated, but make sure the frequency table (.noteTab) is aligned to a $ff byte page boundary.
+The routine can be relocated, but make sure the .noteTab label aligns to a $ff byte page boundary.
 The musicData section can reside anywhere in memory.
-There is also some free mem between the drum code and the note table, which you can use for your own subroutines/data.
+There is also some free mem between the drum code and the note table ($8c4-$8ee), which you can use for your own subroutines/data.

 Scratchpad registers r0-r16 including the K register are used, so you'll have to work around that.